How do electrons close to Earth reach almost the speed of light?

-Category: Climate Hits: 1In the Van Allen radiation belts, electrons can reach almost the speed of light.
+Category: Climate Hits: 4In the Van Allen radiation belts, electrons can reach almost the speed of light.
 Researchers have revealed conditions for such strong accelerations.
 They had demonstrated in 2020: during solar storm plasma waves play a crucial role.
 However, it remained unclear why ultra-relativistic electron energies are not achieved in all solar storms.
 They now show: extreme depletions of the background plasma density are crucial.

 Read more https://www.sciencedaily.com/releases/2021/02/210202113747.htm